meyerweb/flaming-shame/README.md

 Turning raster images into SVG files, one pixel at a time.
 Yes, really.

 This particular repository is mostly up for archiving purposes, and to serve as a warning to others.
-If you actually like the idea and want to contibute, please go to https://github.com/meyerweb/px2svg, which is a semi-serious attempt to do this right.
+If you actually like the idea and want to contribute, please go to https://github.com/meyerweb/px2svg, which is a semi-serious attempt to do this right.
 For whatever definitoin of “right” applies in this case.

 ## What?